Objectives of the course

 - a university qualification (bachelor’s degree or equivalent);

 - at least three years of relevant professional experience;

 - motivation working in the humanitarian sector.

 Admission is based on the overall quality of the application, including academic achievement, quality of application documents, relevance of previous work experience and English language skills.
 The Selection Committee examines the quality of the applications and aims to reach a balance between the number of men and women, educational profiles and professional experience, geographical distribution and financial contribution.

 All classes at the Geneva Centre of Humanitarian Studies are delivered in English.
 All students must have an excellent command of English.
 Students whose mother tongue is not English, who do not have secondary or post-secondary qualifications taught in English or who have not spent a minimum of one year studying full-time at a university level in English (please provide transcripts certifying that courses were delivered in English), must provide a certificate to prove their mastery of English.
 More information on recognised tests and scores is available here.

 - Regular academic year (starting in September)

-- with scholarship/visa: For candidates who wish to apply for a scholarship and/or who need an entry visa for Switzerland, application deadline is February (before the academic year).
+- with scholarship/visa: For candidates who wish to apply for a scholarship and/or who need an entry visa for Switzerland, application deadline is 1 February 2021.

 - Candidates without scholarship can also enroll to the Master during the current academic year.